Yuck! Printer ink on your hands…your clothes…your fabric! Noooooo!

 How To Get Ink Off Skin

 You don’t know how this happened (or perhaps you do) but you found yourself having some ink on your skin.
+Here’s how to get ink off skin and clothes.

 Obviously, the next thing you probably want is to get rid of that unnatural thing as soon as possible.
 Unfortunately, this can be quite a tedious task at times.